Learning Stochastic Closures Using Ensemble Kalman Inversion: Conclusions

 Future directions of interest in this area include the derivation of a systematic approach to the determination of sufficient statistics, analysis of the EKI algorithm for learning in the context of these problems, and analysis of the use of GPR-based function representation in nonlinear inverse problems and the further use of the methodology to new problems arising in applications.

-{\bf Acknowledgements} The authors thank Dr. Yvo Pokern at University College London for providing the butane dihedral angle data.
+{\bf Acknowledgements} The authors thank Yvo Pokern (University College London) for providing the butane dihedral angle data and giving advice on using it.
+They are also grateful to Sebastian Reich for discussion of several aspects of the contents of this paper, leading to an improved presentation.
 All authors are supported by the generosity of Eric and Wendy Schmidt by recommendation of the Schmidt Futures program, by Earthrise Alliance, Mountain Philanthropies, the Paul G. Allen Family Foundation, and the National Science Foundation (NSF, award AGS1835860).
-A.M.S. is also supported by NSF (award DMS-1818977) and by the Office of Naval Research (award N00014-17-1-2079).
+AMS is also supported by NSF (award DMS-1818977) and by the Office of Naval Research (award N00014-17-1-2079).